Scaarus/nativedb/cutscene/CanSetExitStateForCamera.md

 ## Parameters
 * **HideNonRegisteredEntities**: Can be used when cutting the camera on the exit state, in order to avoid issues with non script registered entities remaining on screen for a frame.
+(Default value: `False`)